breezy-weather/breezy-weather/docs/TECHNICAL.md

 8) Push with `git push --tags`
 9) GitHub action will run and sign the release.
 10) Update GitHub release notes draft and publish.
+11) Update GitHub templates in `.github/` to show the new latest version.

 # Decode crash logs from users